farcire/curby/refined-prd.md

 **Technical & Cost Constraints:**
 - **Platform:** Must be built as a Progressive Web App (PWA) to ensure native-like mobile experience without app store overhead.
 - **Cost Efficiency:** Architecture must prioritize free, open-domain, or low-cost APIs and services.
 High-cost proprietary solutions (like Google Maps API) should be avoided in favor of cost-effective alternatives (e.g., Leaflet with OpenStreetMap tiles).
-- **Data Strategy:** Use SFMTA's Active Streets dataset as the geometry backbone ("The Graph").
-Metered data is joined via CNN. **RPP (Residential Parking Permit) zones are determined using address-based matching** as the primary method: Active Streets provides address ranges (lf_fadd, lf_toadd, rt_fadd, rt_toadd) for each side of every street segment, and RPP Eligibility Parcels (i886-hxz9) provide building addresses with RPP codes.
-The system matches parcel addresses to street address ranges to deterministically assign RPP zones to L/R sides. **Address ranges are now stored in the StreetSegment model** (fromAddress, toAddress fields) for each CNN+side combination, enabling direct address-based queries and validation.
-Non-metered regulations (Time Limits) from dataset `hi6h-neyh` use spatially offset geometries as a fallback method, with geometric analysis (cross-product calculation) to assign regulations to the correct blockface when address data is unavailable.
+- **Data Strategy:** Use SFMTA's Active Streets dataset as the geometry backbone ("The Graph"). **Address ranges are stored in the StreetSegment model** (fromAddress, toAddress fields) for each CNN+side combination, enabling direct address-based queries. **Parking regulations (hi6h-neyh) are assigned to CNN L and/or CNN R segments via spatial joins**: regulations within 10m of a segment centerline are clearly assigned to that side; regulations within 10m of both sides are assigned to BOTH; boundary cases (10-50m) use Parcel Overlay (9grn-xjpx) for conflict resolution by matching `analysis_neighborhood` + `supervisor_district`.
+RPP zones come directly from regulation records (`rpparea1` field). **Street cleaning (yhqp-riqs) uses direct CNN + Side joins** (100% coverage) and provides cardinal directions (N, S, E, W, NE, NW, SE, SW) for user-friendly display.
+Metered data is joined via CNN key.

 **MVP Success Metrics:**
 - Users can select any point within Mission/SOMA and see parking legality for a chosen radius and duration.